amitxv/PC-Tuning/docs/post-install.md

 ## OOBE Setup

-Do not connect to the Internet until the [Merge the Registry Files](#merge-the-registry-files) section.
+Do not connect to the internet until the [Merge the Registry Files](#merge-the-registry-files) section.
 Avoid using a password as the service list used will break user password functionality after the ``Services-Disable.bat`` script is run.

-If you are configuring Windows 11, press ``Shift+F10`` to open CMD and run the following command ``oobe\BypassNRO.cmd``.
-This will unlock the ``I don't have internet`` option demonstrated in the video examples below.
+If you are configuring Windows 11, press ``Shift+F10`` to open CMD and execute the following command ``oobe\BypassNRO.cmd``.
+This will allow us to continue without an internet connection demonstrated in the video examples below.

 - See [media/oobe-windows7-example.mp4](https://raw.githubusercontent.com/amitxv/PC-Tuning/main/media/oobe-windows7-example.mp4)